Xav1errl/WHSTechNotes/journal.md

 # February 4, 2025
 Code with Anna and Elsa
 # February 3, 2025
+Making sure planes dont interfere with others i feel like thats pretty easy to do
 # January 30, 2025
 Star Wars: Building a Galaxy With Code
 # January 29, 2025